 In order to qualify for federal financial aid at any U.S. college, you will need to fill out the Free Application for Federal Student Aid, or FAFSA.
-Below, you'll find our answers to some of the most common question about the financial aid process.
+Below, you'll find our answers to some of the most common questions about the financial aid process.

 The FAFSA is a long, comprehensive application form that you must complete and submit to the government in order to receive federal financial aid.
 Once you fill it out, the government will share your information with your chosen schools.
 The form asks for information about your income, the size of your household, and how many of your family members currently attend school.
 You will need your parent or guardian to help supply a lot of this information.
 Once all of your numbers have been submitted, the government analyzes the information to determine your expected family